cf-convention/cf-convention.github.io/Meetings/2024-Workshop.md

 * To create a high-quality dataset of CF-NetCDF file headers - to be used to train Machine Learning models (led by Ag Stephens)

-**There is flexibility to form additional ad hoc hackathon groups according to participants' interest and preference (which is encouraged by the organisers).**

 ----------------------------------------------------------------------------------------

-## CF Code of Conduct
-Participants should review the [CF Code of Conduct][CoC].

 ## The organising committee
 * Alison Pamment, UKRI/NCAS/Centre for Environmental Data Analysis, UK